ctralie/GraphDitty/README.md

 ![Example Adjacency Matrix on Michael Jacksons's Bad](MJBad.png "Example Adjacency Matrix on Michael Jacksons's Bad")

-The purpose of this code is to compute clean weighted adjacency matrices for audio files using similarity network fusion, which can be used to do clean structure
+The purpose of this code is to compute clean weighted adjacency matrices for audio files using similarity network fusion, which can be used to do clean structure analysis.
+This is based on ideas from the following [paper]:

+Christopher J Tralie. ``MFCC and HPCP fusion for robust cover song identification.''
+In 18th International Society for Music Information Retrieval (ISMIR), 2017.

 ## Dependencies
 * Numpy/Matplotlib